mlwebdev/Fine-Select_Framework/README.md

 ### Create Elements
 crEl()            // document.createElement()
 #### Create Element and append to a parent element
-addElementOnTag,  // Append child to parent by tagname with innerHTML
+addElementOnTag() // Append child to parent by tagname with innerHTML

-addElementOnId    // Append child to parent by id with innerHTML
+addElementOnId()  // Append child to parent by id with innerHTML

 ### Set multiple attributes to an HTML element